 How to choose the right amount of investment risk

 If you’re looking to enter the investment world, make sure you consider your risk appetite.
-Here’s a quick guide to help you understand our risk levels: https://www.wealthify.com/blog/a-quick-guide-to-investment-risk-styles.
+Here’s a quick guide to our risk levels and some things you might want to think about below.

 What is your attitude to risk?